 Each week will include stories, along with art projects, games, or other activities.
 We will also have a snack (nut-free) to begin the program.
-The program is aimed at children in 4-year-old kindergarten through sixth grade, but everyone is welcome to come.
+The program is aimed at children in 4-year-old kindergarten through third grade, but everyone is welcome to come.

 School-age children can take the bus to the library if they give the school a note.
 The bus to take is NL32.
 The Reading Program will begin at about 3:45 pm when the bus arrives and run until 4:45 pm.
 An adult must accompany children who are under 4 years old.